-Dried leaves and cardboard paper are rich in carbon, which is very essential in the process of composting and a must add.
-You should always crush the leaves before adding in the compost bin and shred cardboard.
+Dried leaves and cardboard paper are rich in carbon, which is very essential in the process of composting and a must-add.
+You should always crush the leaves before adding them to the compost bin and shred cardboard.

-Kitchen Waste That You Can Add in your Compost Bin
+Kitchen Waste That You Can Add to Your Compost Bin

 Before we move on to the process, you must know about the things which you should & shouldn’t put inside the bin.

-Not every kitchen waste is biodegradable and can be added in the compost bin, so you need to be very careful about it.
+Not every kitchen waste is biodegradable and can be added to the compost bin, so you need to be very careful about it.